 AGLC will explore these issues further to develop and amend policies based on additional feedback from charitable organizations like yours.

-To advance this work and obtain more specific information, focus groups will be held with volunteer organizations, casino operators, casino advisors and municipal government associations between in February and July 2021.
+To advance this work and obtain more specific information, focus groups will be held with volunteer organizations, casino operators, casino advisors and municipal government associations between February and April 30, 2021.

 AGLC is committed to maintaining and maximizing charitable gaming proceeds to support eligible charitable programs and services.